Non surgical rhinoplasty in Scottsdale, AZ 85260

 PlacementInjectable into tissue planes

-MigrationCan migrate over time
+MigrationCan migrate or spread over time

 Duration6–12 months (HA), varies